pouchdb/pouchdb-server/README.md

 >PouchDB HTTP support for Node.js.

-* Allows for replication from idb to node.
+* Replicate PouchDB stores from idb to node.
+* Use PouchDB as a mini CouchDB replacement to get up and running quickly.
 * Allows the PouchDB team to run the extensive CouchDB test suite against PouchDB.
-* Allows people to use a PouchDB as a mini-CouchDB replacement to get up and running.

 See the discussion behind this project here: https://github.com/daleharvey/pouchdb/issues/175